sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 }
 ```

-### UI Test Class Demo
+### Demo UI Test

 When writing your test classes for testing the UI, we recommend that you do the following:

-* Set TestNG `invocationCount` to 5-10 calls to make the tests more stable.
+* Set invocation count in `@Test` to 5-10 calls to make the tests more stable.
-* Call the `compareLayout()` method on the page object with a string description of the test. `compareLayout()`
+* Call the `compareLayout()` method on the page object instance to determine when a screenshot is taken.
+Optionally, you
-determines when a screenshot of a layout is taken.
+can pass a string description to the method.

 The following UI test class is written for the [`ShopidaiPage` page object](#page-object-demo-for-ui-testing):